Z-o-o/yakuza-7-randomizer/README.md

 A modification for Yakuza: Like A Dragon (A.K.A Yakuza 7) that randomizes enemies and scales them accordingly throughout the game.

 # A Warning on Stability:
-This version (0.1.0) is still quite buggy and not every enemy has been tested to see where they break the game.
+This version (0.1.2) is still quite buggy and not every enemy has been tested to see where they break the game.
-If your game crashes, softlocks, etc. when trying to fight a specific enemy, then my best suggestion would be to let me know on either the Yakuza Modding Discord Mod-Feedback or leave a reply on the mod page detailing what enemy you were trying to fight, and if possible inlcude your modified character_npc_soldier_personal_data.bin file.
-After sending me feedback 1st regenerate your enemies as this should randomize the enemy that was causing issues away (hopefully for the rest of your playthrough).
+If your game crashes, softlocks, etc. when trying to fight a specific enemy, then my best suggestion would be to let me know on either the Yakuza Modding Discord Mod-Feedback or leave a reply on the mod page detailing what enemy you were trying to fight, and if possible inlcude your modified Randomizer mod folder.
+After sending me feedback then regenerate your enemies as this should randomize the enemy that was causing issues away (hopefully for the rest of your playthrough).

 # How to use (RMM):